REmatchChile/REmatch-docs/tutorial.md

     !name{\w+}@

-However, this query captures all alphanumeric substrings of one or more characters ending with an `@`.
+However, this query captures all alphanumeric substrings of one-or-more characters ending with an `@`.
 It will then find all names and all their suffixes.

 So, how can we capture all names?
 Now that REmatch always finds all matches, we must be more specific about what we want and declare where the pattern must start and end.
 For example, for the previous query, we can do it as follows: